DeltaXML/vscode-xslt-tokenizer/README.md

 # XPath 3.1 Semantic tokens sample

-This extends the Semantic tokens VSCode Extenions sample to work with an XPath 3.1 lexer.
+This project builds on the Semantic tokens VSCode Extensions sample to work with an XPath 3.1 lexer.
 This semantic tokens provider always returns all the tokens in a file.

+The XPath demo file loaded in VSCode with the extension running:

 ![Screenshot](xpath-demo.png)